hanbinzheng/.doom.d/README.md

 # Doom Emacs Configuration

-> "The best editor isn’t Emacs, not Vim, even I use Doom.
+> "The best editor is Emacs, not Vim, even I use Doom.
 And I plan to switch to Centaur Emacs."

 This is my cross-platform (macOS + Ubuntu) Doom Emacs configuration.
 It combines Emacs Lisp extensibility, Vim's editing efficiency, and Doom Emacs's streamlined keybinding system.